phoenixframework/phoenix/guides/plug.md

   2. It prints some connection information to the terminal
   3. It returns the connection

 Pretty simple, right?
 Let's see this function in action by adding it to our endpoint in `lib/hello_web/endpoint.ex`.
-We can plug it anywhere, so let's do it before we delegate the request to the router:
+We can plug it anywhere, so let's do it by inserting `plug :introspect` right before we delegate the request to the router:

 ```elixir
 defmodule HelloWeb.Endpoint do